lukeburns/immutator/README.md

   console.log('Error: state cannot be mutated directly. please define a mutator.')
 }

+console.log(state) // { count: 0 }

+// define mutator `increment`
 state.increment = state => state.count++

-state.subscribe('count', () => console.log(state))
+// call mutator
+state.increment()

-state.increment() // { count: 1 }
+console.log(state) // { count: 1 }
 ```

 `state` is a proxy whose target can only be mutated by defining and calling a mutator.

-functions defined on the immutator are mutators. mutators are passed a mutable copy of state as their first argument when they are called. defining a mutator does not affect state.
+functions defined on the immutator are mutators. mutators are passed a mutable copy of state as their first argument when they are called. while they share the same namespace, defining a mutator does not affect state.

 ## api